geppetto-apps/crow/README.md

-code for a web project in Crystal; preferably in a way that allows for communication between native JS and native Crystal code. @asterite from the Crystal Team has noted that [crystal is not geared against the web](https://github.com/crystal-lang/crystal/issues/829#issuecomment-113955554) and there's stille work left to [make Crystal to work with asm.js][asm-issue].
+code for a web project in Crystal; preferably in a way that allows for communication between native JS and native Crystal code. @asterite from the Crystal Team has noted that [crystal is not geared against the web](https://github.com/crystal-lang/crystal/issues/829#issuecomment-113955554) and there's still work left to [make Crystal to work with asm.js][asm-issue].
 Due to this `crow` currently approach the problem by using transpilation, but that may not be the case forever.
 The only public API for `crow` is the CLI that takes in some Crystal code and spits out something may run in the browser.